Walking in Romania: Along the Enchanted Way

 DAY 3: TREK THE IZA VALLEY

 Today’s adventure takes us on a journey that spans centuries of cultural development in this region, as we make our way through the beautiful landscapes of the Iza Valley.
 Our first stop will be at a remarkable hydro-mechanical workshop in Sarbi village as well as a home-made distillery, before reaching the village of Barsana.
 Here we can see the locals going to church in their Sunday best before heading on to the wooden church at Poienile Izei, whose stunningly preserved frescoes have earned it UNESCO World heritage status.
 Dating back to the latter years of the 18th century, the paintings follow post-Byzantine traditions and depict a variety of themes, from the Last Judgement and the Old Testament to the life of Christ.
 We’ll have a picnic lunch and then continue on foot, walking across grasslands and through orchards en route to the village of Botiza.
 From here we’ll head for the village of Ieud, one of the oldest in the Maramures and home to the country’s second oldest church.
 All being well this evening we’ll stay in the house of an old friend, Liviu Ilea.
-Total distance 15.5km, 650m climb.
+Total distance 15.5km, 650m climb, 650m descent.
 Approx. 6hrs.

 DAY 4: TREK THE RODNA MOUNTAINS